Reading time: 4 min.

 What else can I do to prevent hair loss?

 Hair loss isn’t something you just have to deal with.
-There are plenty of things that you can do to reduce your risk of going bald.
+There are plenty of things that you can do to reduce your risk of going bald and also keep your hair healthy.

 The most important thing is cutting down on your alcohol intake.
-Many people who suffer from alcohol-related hair loss may notice hair growth again once they stop drinking as much.
+Many people who suffer from alcohol-related damaged hair or hair loss may notice normal hair growth again once they stop drinking as much.

 If you do cut down on your alcohol consumption and are still experiencing hair loss, we’d recommend seeing a hair loss specialist.
 They can diagnose your condition and advise you on the best treatment options.